Tim C. Lee's Biography

 With $5,000 of his own money, a $5,000 loan from the Small Business Administration (SBA), a $5,000 loan from his mother, Joan Sergent, and plenty of advice and guidance from Business Consultant, Larry Ward from Jackson State University Small Business Development Center in Jackson, MS, Tim was on a mission to open his first commercial location.

 After searching for months for the ideal location, Tim finally found a building in August of 2003 in Jackson, MS. Tim had until December of the same year to turn the property into what he would eventually call, TCL Financial & Tax Services.

-TCL Financial & Tax Services officially opened for business on January 5, 2004 at their first commercial location at 3030 Terry Road, Suite A in Jackson, MS...just in time for the 2003 tax season.
+With only $100 left in his bank account, Tim officially opened the first location of TCL Financial & Tax Services on January 5, 2004 at 3030 Terry Road, Suite A, in Jackson, MS...just in time for the 2003 tax season.

 TIME FOR EXPANSION

 Wow!
-That's three business locations in less than three years.
+Tim opened up three business locations in less than three years.

 Tim C. Lee's ambition for TCL Financial & Tax Services is to continue to open additional business locations nationwide, and to offer more to the public than just tax preparation services.

 The goal set forth for TCL Financial & Tax Services is to become a company that offers a wide range of financial services and support to individuals and businesses.

 TCL Financial & Tax Services ultimate objective is to become the leader in the industry when it relates to financial and tax preparation services for individuals and businesses nationwide.

 E-mail Tim C. Lee